ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 As an example, in the example of $X$ being the bag of words, $X'$ may be the embedding vector space, so that $r(x') = A^{-1} x'$, where $A$ is the word embedding matrix.
+Therefore, without loss of generality, we assume the input space to be
+$X$ which is of dimension $n$.

 Shapley values and LIME
 -----------------------